HellYard/Cell/README.md

 # Cell
 A web template engine designed for Vein.
+This is also the language that'll be used with the built-in TemplateModule of WebCore.